-Adolescents and Adults with Autism: Transitioning to Vocational, Residential and Community Settings Five-Day Training
+Five-Day Training: Adolescents and Adults Transitioning to Vocational, Residential and Community Settings

 This five-day course provides a theoretical foundation as well as hands-on opportunities to assess and teach adolescents and adults with Autism Spectrum Disorder (ASD) in vocational, residential and community settings.
-The premise of this foundation is an understanding of the learning styles of individuals with ASD and how to use teaching strategies that capitalize on learning strengths.
-An emphasis is placed on the use of Structured TEACCHing principles to teach adolescents and adults with ASD skills in the areas of communication, independence, personal care, social and leisure, vocational, relaxation and coping strategies.
+The foundation focuses on understanding the learning styles of individuals with ASD and how to use teaching strategies that capitalize on learning strengths.
+An emphasis is placed on the use of Structured TEACCHing principles to teach adolescents and adults with ASD skills in the areas of communication, daily living, social, leisure, and vocational activities.

 Participants will have an opportunity to apply these strategies through teaching adolescents and adults with ASD of varying functioning levels.
-The training includes presentations, small group discussions, model activities and hands-on experiences.
+The training includes presentations, small group discussions, model activities and hands-on experiences for five consecutive days.

-- Understand the unique learning styles of adolescents and adults with ASD
+- Increase their understanding of the unique learning style of adolescents and adults with ASD and its impact on learning and behavior

-- Implement strategies for working and collaborating with families of individuals with ASD
+- Learn strategies for working and collaborating with families of individuals with ASD

 Continuing Education Units (CEUs)